etix/mirrorbits/README.md

 ## Is it production ready?

-**Almost!** Mirrorbits is already running in production at [VideoLAN](http://www.videolan.org) to distribute [VLC media player](http://www.videolan.org/vlc/) since April 2014 but the JSON API and the configuration file are still subject to change.
+**Almost!** Mirrorbits is already running in production at [VideoLAN](http://www.videolan.org) to distribute [VLC media player](http://www.videolan.org/vlc/) since April 2014.
+Yet some things might change before the 1.0 release, notably the response of a JSON request and few configuration items.
+If you intend to deploy Mirrorbits in a production system it is strongly advised to contact the author first!

 # Quick start